fmerg/pymerkle/docs/source/decoupling.rst

 encrypted.
 How the monitor knows ``c`` (e.g., from the server itself or a trusted third party) depends on protocol details.
-Failure of validation implies tamperedness of data encrypted prior to the recorded state or that the server's current root-hash does not coincide with ``c``, indicating false identity or tamperedness after the recorded state.
+Failure of validation implies tamperedness of data encrypted prior to the recorded state or that the server's current root-hash does not coincide with ``c``, indicating tamperedness after the recorded state or that the provider of ``c`` should be mistrusted.

 Example